colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 Category          | Variable     				 | Description
 ------------------|-----------------------------|-------------
-Identity (static) | ID            				 | Integer identification code 												   specified in the input data 												   supplied to the model.
+Identity (static) | ID            				 | Integer identification code 												   specified in the input data 												   supplied to the model. ***A negative ID signifies a TAZ external to the region of interest, but which drivers may still access.***
 Contents          | ~~chargersInTAZ (static)~~  | ~~A list of chargers 												   contained in the TAZ.~~
                   | ~~homeCharger~~   			 | ~~Every TAZ has a Level II 												   charger which is only 												   available to drivers in 												   their home TAZ.~~
                   | ***chargersByType***        | ***A master list of all chargers in the TAZ***